gcourcou/ChemoMechScript/README.md

 This repository contains the necessarily materials to reproduce the results in "Avalanches During Epithelial Tissue Growth; Uniform Growth and a Drosophila Eye Disc Model" by Courcoubetis et. al.

-There are two models herein: A uniform growth model ran by executing script_uniform_growth.py and an Drosophila eye disc model by executing script_bcsource.py.
+There are two models herein: A uniform growth model ran by executing script_uniform_growth.py and a Drosophila eye disc model ran by executing script_bcsource.py.

 For explanation of parameters, see parameter explanation.txt file.